Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 ```
 - `inet 192.168.1.1 255.255.255.0 192.168.1.255`:  Assigns a static IPv4 address to the interface, using a standard /24 subnet.
 Devices on the LAN will use this as their IPv4 gateway.

 - `inet6`:  Enables IPv6 processing on the LAN interface.
-With this flag, the kernel will create a link-local address for our interface, and allow `dhcp6leased` to assign a Global Unicast Address (GUA) later.
+With this flag, the kernel will create a link-local address (LLA) for our interface, and allow `dhcp6leased` to assign a Global Unicast Address (GUA) later.
 Recall our `dhcp6leased.conf`; `request prefix delegation on ix1 for { ix0/64 }`

 - `inet6 alias fd00:AAAA:BBBB:CCCC::1/64`:  Assigns a stable Unique Local Address (ULA) to the LAN interface.
 For use with internal-only services (like DNS via `unbound`), providing consistent local IPv6 reachability even if the delegated GUA prefix changes or is unavailable.